 When you’re on a difficult journey, having a companion beside you makes the path seem a little smoother.
 That’s the role of Threads of Life’s volunteer family guides.
 Hundreds of people have experienced the healing benefit of being able to talk with someone who has been down a similar road already, and who knows how to listen.
 Your Volunteer Family Guide may not tell you which way to go, but he or she will be there with you.

-In a few weeks, another group of Volunteer Family Guides (VFGs) will complete their training and be ready to provide that kind of emotional support to others who have experienced a work-related fatality or occupational disease, or who are injured workers themselves.
-These new guides will join 47 VFGs who have already been volunteering – some for more than 10 years.
+Each, another group of Volunteer Family Guides (VFGs) complete their training and are ready to provide that kind of emotional support to others who have experienced a work-related fatality or occupational disease, or who are injured workers themselves.
+These new guides join dozens of VFGs who have already been volunteering – some for more than 10 years.

 Have you considered becoming a Volunteer Family Guide?
 Two of our experienced guides shared why they continue to give their time for this program:

 Marj Deyell: “We’ve been involved with Threads of Life since 2004 and have benefited so much from this organization.
 I’m not sure if we would have survived the tragedy of having our son die at work, without Threads of Life.
 Its members and staff have become a second family.
 I/we continue as a VFG because it’s payback time!
 Time to move forward and help others in a similar situation as we found ourselves in a few years ago.”